abudawud/lifer/README.md

 ##Feature
 * Detect Title / Sub Title
 * Remove countinous sentence sign (-)

 ##Bug
 * Sentence end with '.' known as new paraghraph

 ##About
-i write this program just for hobby, so if you found a bug or not suite to you, you can modify it as you want. contact me if you have any question(s) or suggestion.
+I write this program just for hobby, so if you found a bug or not suite to you, you can modify it as you want. contact me if you have any question(s) or suggestion.